Diethyl sulfide

 Diethyl sulfide (British English: diethyl sulphide) is an organosulfur compound with the chemical formula (CH3CH2)2S.
 It is a colorless, malodorous liquid.
 Although a common thioether, it has few applications.

 Preparation

 Diethyl sulfide is a by-product of the commercial production of ethanethiol, which is prepared by the reaction of ethylene with hydrogen sulfide over an alumina-based catalyst.
 The amount of diethyl sulfide produced can be controlled by varying the ratio of hydrogen sulfide to ethylene.

 Occurrence

 Diethyl sulfide has been found to be a constituent of the odor of durian fruit and as a constituent found in volatiles from potatoes.

 Reactions

-Diethyl sulfide is a Lewis base, classified as a soft ligand (see also ECW model).Its relative donor strength toward a series of acids, versus other Lewis bases, can be illustrated by C-B plots.
+Diethyl sulfide is a Lewis base, classified as a soft ligand (see also ECW model).
+Its relative donor strength toward a series of acids, versus other Lewis bases, can be illustrated by C-B plots.

-With bromine, it forms the bromosulfonium salt:
+With bromine, it forms a salt called diethylbromosulfonium bromide:

-A typical coordination complex is cis-PtCl2(SEt2)2.
+A typical coordination complex is cis-PtCl2(S(CH2CH3)2)2, one of many transition metal thioether complexes.